 - bleeding from the rectum

-- passing mucus from the rectum
+- passing of mucus from the rectum

 - very loose stools

 The goals of proctitis treatment are to reduce inflammation, control pain, and treat infection.
 Specific treatments depend on the cause of proctitis.
 Managing underlying conditions helps to relieve symptoms.
+Medications may be used to treat STIs or clear up symptoms.
+Surgery may be needed if you have ulcerative colitis or Crohn’s disease.

 Several types of medication are used to treat proctitis:

-- Anti-inflammatory drugs, such as corticosteroids reduce inflammation and provide pain relief.
+- Anti-inflammatory drugs, such as corticosteroids, reduce inflammation and provide pain relief.

 - Antibiotics and antifungals clear up STIs and other infections.